close

 Figma

 The #1 tool for both in-house and remote creative teams.
-It contains all features a novice or proficient designer might need, and is much more intuitive and simple to use, than Photoshop or Illustrator.
+It contains all features a novice or proficient designer might need, and is much more intuitive and simple to use, than Photoshop or Illustrator Online.
 The principle is the same as for other virtual collaboration tools – a single online canvas is created and shared between cooperators.
 Each designer works upon his or her part of the general prototype.
 After the project is ready, one can download the image or share the whiteboard with the manager or client.

 Here are what Figma developers are especially proud of: